Let’s discuss your family portraits so I can create photographs you’ll cherish for generations

 Not everyone should match, but everyone should be coordinated.

 Start with black or dark pants or skirts.
-These are the foundation of the outfit.
+This is the foundation of the outfit.
 I like dark colors closest to the ground to serve as an anchor.
 Almost everyone owns dark pants, so it’s a good place to start.

 Then choose your color palette for the tops.
 It can be as simple as everyone wearing shades of blues and grays for shirts, sweaters, and blouses.